Familiarize yourself with the elements of your roof and the language of roofing.

 If possible, be at home some of the time when the work is being done.

-If you are, you can catch early any misunderstandings about the materials
+If you are at home, you can detect early any misunderstandings about the

-to be used, and you can spot any gross flaws in workmanship.
+materials to be used and spot gross flaws in workmanship.
 (See examples

 Leave a number where you can be reached.

-Things will go more smoothly if your contractor can quickly reach you when
+Things will go more smoothly if your contractor can reach you quickly should

-problems arise—such as problems with damaged sheathing or an unexpected
+problems arisesuch as damaged sheathing or an unexpected second layer

 If possible, give the roofers access to a toilet, cold drinks, and other

-Keep a file with your contract and specifications, any contract modifications,
+Maintain a file that includes the contract and specifications, any contract

-invoices, canceled checks, and lien releases from subcontractors and materials
+modifications, invoices, canceled checks, and lien releases from subcontractors

 You can save money by inspecting your roof regularly to spot incipient